runkalicious/copilot-metric-saver/README.md

     npm install
     ```

-3. Configure the database and other settings in `config.js`.
+3. Configure the database and other settings in `.env`.

 ## Usage